-Mr. Rady's discretionary cash bonus was determined by our Compensation Committee based on Mr. Rady's (i) decisive leadership, (ii) seamless transition to the role of our President and Chief Executive Officer in September 2015, and (iii) substantial contribution to the financial and operational success of the Company.
-Mr. Gammieri's discretionary cash bonus was determined by the Compensation Committee based on his significant contributions and leadership with respect to our development and construction activities in 2015.
+Mr. Rady's discretionary cash bonus was determined by our Compensation Committee based on Mr. Rady's (i) decisive leadership and (ii) substantial contribution to our financial and operational success.
+Mr. Gammieri's discretionary cash bonus was determined by the Compensation Committee based on his significant contributions and leadership with respect to our development and construction activities in 2017.

-For 2016, the target bonus percentage remains 100% for Mr. Barton and was increased to 75% (from 70%) for Mr. Wyll.
-Mr. Rady and Mr. Gammieri do not participate in our incentive bonus plan or have target bonus percentages.
-Mr. Chamberlain was not eligible for an annual bonus for 2015 due to his termination of employment in September 2015.
+For 2018, the target bonus percentage remains 100% for Mr. Barton and 75% for Mr. Wyll.
+Commencing in 2018, Mr. Gammieri has been given a target bonus percentage of 50%.
+Mr. Rady does not participate in our incentive bonus plan and does not have a target bonus percentage.

-• Restricted Stock Grants: We made significant restricted stock awards to our named executive officers at the time of our initial public offering in January 2011, which our initial Board considered appropriate equity compensation for the ensuing three year period.
-As a result, none of the named executive officers received any restricted stock awards during 2012 and 2013.
-However, the Compensation Committee determined to commence programmatic, annual equity grants to our named executive officers commencing in 2014, based upon achievement of preestablished performance objectives.
+Restricted Stock Grants: Our Compensation Committee determined to provide programmatic, annual equity grants to our named executive officers commencing in 2014 based upon achievement of pre-established performance objectives.
 The stock awards granted to our named executive officers since 2014 are entirely subject to performance vesting provisions.
 The elements of our restricted stock grant awards are designed to ensure that management maintains a long-term focus that serves the best interests of our Company and our stockholders by tying a significant portion of total direct compensation to the achievement of certain financial metrics.

-The following table lists the restricted stock awards granted to our named executive officers in December 2015 subject to the achievement of pre-established performance objectives as described below under "Elements of Executive Officer Compensation".
+The following table lists the restricted stock awards granted to our named executive officers in December 2017 subject to the achievement of pre-established performance objectives as described below under "Elements of Executive Officer Compensation."
 It is the current intention of the Compensation Committee for annual grants of restricted stock awards to be made to our named executive officers in December of each calendar year going forward.

-2015 RESTRICTED STOCK GRANTS FOR NAMED EXECUTIVE OFFICERS
+2017 RESTRICTED STOCK GRANTS FOR NAMED EXECUTIVE OFFICERS

-December 2015 Executive "Target" Number of Shares "Maximum" Number of Shares "Target" Amount "Maximum" Amount Ernest Rady 24,313 30,391 \$1,000,000 \$1,250,000 Robert F. Barton 12,157 15,196 \$500,000 \$625,000 Adam Wyll 6,686 8,358 \$275,000 \$343,750 Jerry Gammieri 4,255 5,319 \$175,000 \$218,750
+December 2017 Executive "Target" Number of Shares "Maximum" Number of Shares "Target" Value at Grant "Maximum" Value at Grant Ernest Rady 38,314 57,471 \$1,500,000 \$2,250,000 Robert F. Barton 14,687 22,031 \$575,000 \$862,500 Adam Wyll 8,940 13,410 \$350,000 \$525,000 Jerry Gammieri 6,386 9,579 \$250,000 \$375,000